-The word Leviathan has become synonymous with any large sea monster or creature.
-In literature (e.g., Herman Melville’s) it refers to great whales while in modern Hebrew it simply means “whale.”
+Today, we associate the word Leviathan as being synonymous with any large sea monster or creature.
+In literature (e.g., Herman Melville’s) it often refers to great whales while in modern Hebrew it simply means “whale.”

-In ancient Canaanite mythology “leviathan” was regarded as a seven-headed serpent that fought the gods and the good forces.
+In ancient Canaanite mythology, this word was regarded as a seven-headed serpent that fought the gods and the good forces.
 It was therefore regarded as the personification of evil.
-This seven-headed monster is mentioned in the ancient Canaanite texts from Ras Shamrah (Vol. I, pp. 128, 129) as “Lotan.”
+An example of this can be found in the ancient Canaanite texts from Ras Shamrah (Vol. I, pp. 128, 129) as “Lotan.”
 This beast is regarded as the same name as the Biblical word “leviathan” (Heb. liwyathan).

 Leviathan is mentioned six times in the Old Testament (Job 3:8; 41:1-34; Psalms 74:13, 14; Psalms 104:26; Isaiah 27:1).
 Let’s examine these references:

 Job 3:8 refers to Leviathan as great creature and Job 41:1–34 gives a detailed description to this incredible creature: “Behold, the hope of him is in vain; shall not one be cast down even at the sight of him?”
 The creature is represented as wild, fierce, and uncrushable, having a large sized mouth with strong teeth.
 Its body is covered with scales set near together.
 Whether Job is here describing an animal we know or one that is now extinct is not clear.